YOUR BOARD OF DIRECTORS

 The love you get is 10 times the love you give.
 So give love away!

 The worry you get is 10 times the worry you give.
-Keep that in mind!
+Keep that out of mind!